< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-The Seattle Seahawks professional football team was born in 1974 as one of two new franchises added that year by the National Football League.
-A group of Seattle businessmen led by the Nordstrom family was awarded the franchise.
-Fans gobbled up the available 59,000 season tickets.
-The Seahawks began playing in 1976 with the newly built Kingdome as their home field.
-In their early years, they were known for scrappiness and daring but never made the playoffs under their original head coach, Jack Patera (b.
+The Seattle Seahawks professional football team was born in 1974.
+A group of Seattle businessmen led by the Nordstrom family was awarded one of two new franchises added that year by the National Football League.
+The Seahawks began playing in 1976 and became known for scrappiness and daring, but never made the playoffs under original head coach Jack Patera (b.
 1933).
-His successor, Chuck Knox (b.
-1932), arrived in 1983 and led the Seahawks to the American Football Conference (AFC) championship game in his first season.
-Two years later the team entered a 20-year year stretch without a playoff victory.
-That drought spanned the tenures of three owners and four head coaches.
-It included a stadium controversy and even an attempted move out of town.
-Fans' patience was rewarded in 2005.
+Chuck Knox (b.
+1932) arrived in 1983 and led the team to the American Football Conference (AFC) championship game in his first season.
+Two years later the team entered a 20-year year stretch without a playoff victory, spanning the tenures of three owners and four head coaches.
+Fans' patience was rewarded in the 2005 season.
 With Mike Holmgren (b.
-1948) coaching, the Seahawks won a franchise record 13 out of 16 regular-season games and made their first Super Bowl appearance.
-The team won four consecutive division titles under Holmgren but suffered a losing season in 2008, his final year.
-A major rebuilding effort began with the 2010 hiring of head coach Pete Carroll (b.
-1951), who in his first season led the team to an improbable division championship and a playoff victory that was literally seismic.
+1948) coaching, the Seahawks made their first Super Bowl appearance.
+The team won four consecutive division titles but suffered a losing season in 2008, Holmgren's final year.
+In 2011, his first season, Pete Carroll (b.
+1951), led the team to an improbable division championship and a playoff victory that was literally seismic.
 The drafting of Russell Wilson (b.
 1988) in 2012 gave the Seahawks a championship-caliber quarterback.
 A last-second loss in that season's division playoffs led to a dominating 2013 season, capped by a one-sided Super Bowl victory.
 The ensuing parade was considered the biggest gathering in Seattle's history.
+In a drama-filled 2014 season, the Seahawks' attempt to repeat their Super Bowl triumph ended one yard short.

 Landing a Franchise